internet-sicherheit/eco-blockchain-governance/governance/0004-Suspension/README.md

 ## Drawbacks

 Keeping members in the network may help increase the network size and popularity.
 Exclusion of members may also be linked to censorship and centralization.
-Suspension may deter parties to rejoin the network.
+Furthermore, suspension may deter parties to rejoin the network.

 ## Prior art